shanto268/research_logger_reporter/README.md

 # Functionality Request:

+- [  ] Don't include files where no work is done in the summary pdf (e.g. some weekends or holidays)
 - [  ] Group all `# tags` in the `.md` files together in the summary pdf

 # Disclaimers